MarcWolpert/todo_list/README.md

-# Restaurant Website
+# To-Do List
-Dynamic restaurant website using webpack,html, css, and javascript.
+To-Do list using webpack, javascript, html, and css.